wp-plugins/prosperent-suite/README.txt

 4. Go to the **Prosperent Settings** under Settings and edit those that you'd like.
 5. Go to *Appearance* and then *Widgets* in your admin menu.
     * There are widgets available for the Search Bar for the Product Search and also two that allow you to place Performance Ads in your sidebar and/or footer.
-        * If you have Accessibility Mode activated it will show 'Add' next to the widget, click 'Add' instead of trying to drag it.
+        * If you have Accessibility Mode activated it will show 'Add' next to the widget, click 'Add' instead of trying to drag it.\
-6. There are Shortcodes available as well for the search results and the search bar for the Product Search portion.
-More can be found on those below in *Additional Notes for Installation*.
+6. When making a page/post there are two new buttons at your disposal, the Auto-Linker and Auto-Comparer.
+	* Auto-Linker allows you to link words that when clicked will go to the product page or the merchant's site, depending on which options you choose to utilize.
+There is also a text-area in the settings to match more commonly used words.
+	* Auto-Comparer allows you to place products or coupons within content on your pages/posts.
+Some products will use the comparison feature which will list similar products from other merchants so your viewer can find the best price.
 7. When editing or creating a page or post there is also a button for the auto-linker, this will allow you to select text that you did not specify in the text and query option.

 *Congratulations*, you now have access to Prosperent tools on your WordPress blog, available with many options to customize attributes of each.